RaenonX-DL/dragalia-data-parse/notes/enums/AbilityVariant.md

 ### `02` - `ResistAbs`

-Resistance of a certain status.
+Gives resistance toward a certain affliction status.

 If ID-A is `6`; up value is `25`, then it means `Stun Resistance +25%` (`6` corresponds to the affliction code of Stun).